aws/aws-cdk-go/awscdk/awslogs/README.md

 log groups in other regions.
 This is typically useful when controlling retention for log groups auto-created by global services that publish their log group to a specific region, such as AWS Chatbot creating a log group in `us-east-1`.

-By default, the log group created by LogRetention will be retained after the stack is deleted.
-If the RemovalPolicy is set to DESTROY, then the log group will be deleted when the stack is deleted.

 ## Resource Policy

 CloudWatch Resource Policies allow other AWS services or IAM Principals to put log events into the log groups.